Top 3 methods to lose millions optimizing inventories

 Yes, there’s a method to do inventory optimization right, though you’ll need to spend a while to understand it.
-It starts with accepting variable purchase cycle times and variable purchasing lots.
-Be prepared to issue an order that meets purchasing constraints at any day if demand numbers suddenly go off the plan.
-If that doesn’t create an issue, you can operate with much lower inventory levels than your competitors, offer higher service levels to your customers, and grow much faster than your competitors.
+The method starts with considering variable purchase cycle times and variable purchasing quantities.
+The system with the method should be prepared to issue an order that meets purchasing constraints at any day if actual demand numbers suddenly make large gap from the plan.
+If the system works stable and doesn’t have any issues, you can operate with much lower inventory levels than your competitors, offer higher service levels to your customers, and grow much faster than your competitors.

 Learn about a better method to stop losses in your supply chain.

 Free forever.
 No credit card needed.

 Connect with Alex at LinkedIn